Vernon Jones

 Vernon Angus Jones (born October 31, 1960) is an American politician who served in the Georgia House of Representatives from 1993 to 2001 and from 2017 to 2021.
+In 2021 he switched from the Democratic Party to the Republican Party.
+He was a candidate to be Georgia Secretary of State in the 2026 election but was eliminated in the runoff.

 Between his periods in the Georgia House of Representatives, Jones was chief executive officer of DeKalb County from 2001 to 2009.
 He has also run unsuccessfully for the United States Senate, United States House of Representatives, and DeKalb County Sheriff.

 Jones began his political career as a Democrat, but became a Republican in 2021 after endorsing Donald Trump for re-election and speaking at the 2020 Republican National Convention.
 Jones initially ran for Governor of Georgia in the Republican primary against incumbent Brian Kemp in the 2022 Georgia gubernatorial election before running unsuccessfully for the U.S. House.

 Early life and business career

 Born in Laurel Hill, North Carolina, Jones grew up on a farm in rural North Carolina.
 His father was a veteran of World War II who worked in a mill; his mother and siblings worked on the family farm.
 Jones was the fifth of six children, with four brothers and a sister.
 He attended North Carolina Central University in Durham, North Carolina, and became a member of the Kappa Alpha Psi fraternity there, before graduating with a B.A. in business administration in 1983.
 Jones also completed the John F. Kennedy School of Government's Executive Program.

 Jones began his career in the telecommunications industry, first working with MCI Communications (which later became MCI Inc.) and later BellSouth Corporation.
 At BellSouth, he was part of a team that established wireless communications in Montevideo, Uruguay.
 Jones has served on the DeKalb Board of Health, the Atlanta Regional Commission, the DeKalb Library Board, the DeKalb Pension Board, and the Board of Visitors for Emory University and North Carolina Central University.